metolius25/spotirice/README.md

-> **Note**: Spotirice is intended to run on Linux, preferably with riced desktops .
-However it is possible for the app to run on Windows and MacOS if there is an instance of Spotify running on the device although functionality is not guaranteed as I haven't tested them on these platforms.
+> **Note**: An instance of Spotify must be running in a device that your authorized account is connected to (It is possible to use the app to control Spotify running on your mobile phone too.).

 ### Installation